Women’s football world rankings: Who could take No 1 at the World Cup?

 Who could take top spot in Australia and New Zealand this summer?

-There will be a new winner of the Women’s World Cup this year with Spain waiting to face either England or Australia in Sunday’s final.
+There will be a new winner of the Women’s World Cup as England play Spain in the final in Sydney.

-Germany, Brazil and Canada were all knocked out in the groups, with the United States also out early after their dramatic penalty shootout defeat to Sweden in the last-16.
+The nation is set to come to a halt as England, ranked fourth in the world, play their first World Cup final, men’s or women’s, in 57 years.
+Manager Sarina Wiegman has urged her players to block out the “noise” of 1966 as England look to add the World Cup title to last year’s Euros triumph.

-Japan were the last former champions standing, but they were also knocked out by Sweden following a 2-1 defeat in Auckland.
+The Lionesses reached the World Cup final for the first time with their 3-1 win over Australia in the semi-finals, with Wiegman’s side managing to stay cool to defeat the hosts with a clinical display in Sydney.

 Fifa women’s world rankings